arshad-shah/medicineReminder/README.md

     - CustomerAdapter

             The main page list adapter is implemented here, it is used to display the list of reminders.

     - databaseAdapter

-      The Database logic is implemented here it has all the methods for the CRUD operations as well.
+            The Database logic is implemented here
+            it has all the methods for the CRUD operations as well.

   - Alarms

     - AlarmHelper

             The Logic for the alarm creation and deletion(cancelation) is implemented here.

   - helperClasses

     - TimerToNextDose

             The logic for a concept timer is implemented here.
-            But the feature is not implemented in the application due to lack of time but it will bwe implemented in the future.
+            But the feature is not implemented in the application due to lack of time but it will be implemented in the future.

     - Validation

             The form validation logic is implemented here, this class takes care of the validation of both the create reminder form and the edit reminder form.

   - Notifications

     - Message

-            The Custom Toast methods are implemented here, this class is only responsible for showing a taost message using custom layout based on application needs.
+            The Custom Toast methods are implemented here, this class is only responsible for showing a toast message using custom layout based on application needs.

     - NotificationHelper